danilnagy/design-ai/index.md

 nav_order: 1
 ---

-# Welcome to the course!
+# Welcome 👋!

-In this course we will study applications of artificial intelligence (AI) for design.
+In this set of articles and guided workshops we will study applications of artificial intelligence (AI) for design.

 ## Course structure